The Living Room – Day 5 – 7 Days to a Cleaner Home

 It’s a nice convenient idea to put together a cleaning kit specified for the particular room you are cleaning.
 Here is another idea for putting together a cleaning kit for your home.

-• Go around your living room and pick up and toss trash into the garbage bag.
+• Start by going around your living room, picking up and toss any trash into the garbage bag.

-• Then, put items that don’t belong in the living room such as clothing or toys in the basket.
+• Next, put items that don’t belong in the living room (or family room) such as clothing or toys in the basket to be placed in the correct room or area later.

 • Go to the bookshelves in the room and straighten them and dust the exposed shelving in front of them and the books themselves.
-Do this quickly.
-If you have a feather duster dust the knick knacks. (keep in mind this is not deep cleaning.
-This is getting-it-done cleaning)
+Have the right tools so you can do this quickly.
+If you have a lot of books pick up several at a time to dust the shelf and the top and sides of the books.

-• Dust the hanging pictures and paintings (careful).
+• Dust any hanging pictures and paintings (careful).
 With a duster, it goes quickly but it’s not as thorough.
 Our goal here is quick.

 • Now vacuum your carpet.
 No, not under the couch, just in front of it.
 Moving furniture is for Spring Cleaning.
 Vacuum the middle of the room and any exposed areas.
 If you have uncarpeted flooring in this room then sweep and dry dust it.

-• Lastly, open a window to let in fresh air.
+• Lastly, open a window to let in fresh air (or light a candle).

-The living room is a fairly easy room to clean but let it go without dusting and pickup and it can quickly get out of hand.
+The living room and/or family room is a fairly easy room to clean but let it go without dusting and tidying up and it can quickly get out of hand.
 It’s one of the first rooms your guests see so do take steps to keep it neat and organized…

 1. Have bins for children’s toys